• Skip to primary navigation

 Keto Parmesan Chicken Tenders

-Two pieces of keto chicken tenders coated in parmesan, served on a white plate.
+Keto parmesan chicken tenders are served on a white plate.

-That's why I really like these keto parmesan chicken tenders.
-They are very easy to make, and everyone enjoys them - even The Picky Eater.
-And for us, her parents, the parmesan coating makes things a bit more interesting in terms of flavor.
+I often make chicken tenders.
+Most kids love them, and as a parent, you quickly learn that the best strategy is to find recipes that both kids and grownups will enjoy.
+That's why I like these keto parmesan chicken tenders.
+They are easy to make, and everyone likes them - even The Picky Eater.
+For us, her parents, the parmesan coating makes things a bit more interesting.

 Ingredients